Glasses Prescription explained

 The diameter of the cornea is measured and is used to assess the size of the contact lens required.
 This measurement is fairly straightforward.
 A contact lens is usually 2 - 4mm larger than the diameter of the cornea.
 Diameter is normally written as (D) or DIA

 Can I Buy Contact Lenses If I Have Lost My Prescription?

 If you wear contact lenses already and need to replace them you can find all the information you need on your contact lens box.

-The name brand name, the name of the contact lenses, the type of contact lenses are clearly displayed on the front of the box which make them easy to find, check out our website to see how easy it is to find your contact lenses on line.
+The name brand name, the name of the contact lenses, and the type of contact lenses are clearly displayed on the front of the box which makes them easy to find, check out our website to see how easy it is to find your contact lenses online.
 Other important information you need can also be found on the box, normally on the end or the back.

 With a basic contact lens prescription you will find all the information on the box - here you can clearly see the power (PWR) is -1.75 and the base curve (B.C) is 8.7 and the diameter (DIA) is 14.0.

 In a more complex toric lens prescription you can still clearly see the B.C (base curve) is 8.5 and the DIA (diameter) is 14.5.

 The power in this case (D) is -4.00, the Cyl (cylinder) is -1.25 and the Axis is 160.